Jacumba Mountains

-The Jacumba Mountains are a mountain range of the Peninsular Ranges system, located in eastern San Diego County, Southern California, near the U.S. border with Mexico.
+The Jacumba Mountains are a mountain range of the Peninsular Ranges in eastern San Diego County, California, near the Mexico–United States border.
+The range reaches an elevation of 4512 ft at Jacumba Peak, near the southern end of the chain.

-The mountain range lies in a northwest-southeasterly direction, east of the In-Ko-Pah Mountains, and north of Interstate 8.
+The range lies in a northwest-southeasterly direction, east of the In-Ko-Pah Mountains, and north of Interstate 8.
 The range is approximately 11.5 mi long, and Table Mountain at the southeast end of the range is located about 3 mi northeast of the town of Jacumba.